ARYANJAIN2001/IoT_Project/README.md

 ### For Smart LED
 1. Sign up in Sinric Pro
     - Click on Device Templates, then click on Add Device Template
-    - Add the Template Name(eg: LEDStrip), description and Device Type(Smart Light Bulb)
+    - Add the Template Name(eg: LedStrip), description and Device Type(Smart Light Bulb)
     - Select capabilities by drag and drop.
 We can only choose 3 in non-premimum mode.
       - Select Power, Mode and Brightness
       - Configure Mode, add Mode name as *Theme* and add new mode values
       - To replicate our code, add mode values as Party, Power Saver, Normal, Cloudy
     - Now click on Devices, then click on Add Device
     - Add the Device Name(call it Smart LED), description and Device Type
-      - Select the Device Type as the Device Template you just created(LEDStrip).
+      - Select the Device Type as the Device Template you just created(LedStrip).
     - Sinric Pro associates every Device with a DeviceID(let's call it *Light_ID*)
 2. Now update the *Light_ID*, your App key and App secret and the Wifi credentials in the code(`Arduino_code/main/main.ino`).